jfchevrette/copr/README.md

-fedora copr spec files. use at your own risk.
+Fedora [Copr](https://copr.fedorainfracloud.org/) spec files. use at your own risk.